 Corbin, Joey and Aaron turned to leave through another door down the side wall into who knows where.
 Corbin looked back and Timmy felt his stare stab right through his heart.
 He could easily be on the menu tonight if Corbin got mad.
 No one wanted to see Corbin get mad.
 Ever.

-“You ok?” asked Timmy, moving towards Nellie.
+“You ok?” said Timmy, moving towards Nellie.

 Timmy grabbed a box cutter off the long worktable.
 He crossed to Nellie and cut her ropes.
 She started to stand.

-“Did you bring it?” asked Nellie.
+“Did you bring it?” said Nellie.

 “Already here.
 2 weeks ago.
-Did you bring it?” said Timmy.
+Did you bring it?”